bartek-blog/bartek-blog.github.io/_posts/2018-08-18-Pyenv-and-VirtualEnvs.markdown

 ---

-Program `pyenv` together with `virtualenvwrapper` is possibly the coolest, most practical and probably easiest way of installing and dealing with different versions of python and its configurations on the same machine.
+Program `pyenv` together with `virtualenvwrapper` is possibly the coolest, most practical and easiest way of installing and dealing with different versions of python and its configurations on the same machine.

 ## Installation of pyenv